 Tibia is a land made of pixels.
 2D graphic style may seem a bit obsolete and not very advanced, but it greatly contributes to the game’s unique atmosphere.
 There is nothing unusual in Cipsoft’s decision to stick to this kind of style for more than 20 years.
 Plenty of various shapes, objects, items, and monsters that we can see after logging in to the game have been made using the technique known as pixel art.
 The key concept of the technique is to create graphics at the individual pixel editing level.

-An artist who strictly holds on to tradition could be a little upset right now, but inherently the pixel art is just putting pixel by pixel and use the manual antialiasing.
+An artist who strictly holds on to tradition could be a little upset right now, but inherently the pixel art is just putting pixel by pixel and using the manual antialiasing.
 All filters and “enhancements” offered by graphics programs are not allowed by definition.
-However, taking into consideration the development of this kind of art and more gently approach to many issues, let’s stick to this terminology!
+However, taking into consideration the development of this kind of art and a more gentle approach to many issues, let’s stick to this terminology!

-Graphics which were created with pixel art method should only be saved in PNG format or in case of animations – GIF format.
+Graphics that were created with the pixel art method should only be saved in PNG format or in the case of animations – GIF format.
 If you save the sprite in JPG format, its quality will be decreased.

 You can find lots of guides on the Internet, which can take you step by step into the world of pixel art and familiarize you with the precise rules to be followed.
 One of the most detailed ones can be found here!

 Let’s now take a look at the basic requirements which our project has to complete to be even taken into consideration during the contests.
 According to my observations, bolded points on the list below are usually the most problematic.
 Let’s go over them.

 • size: 32 x 32 pixel,

 • it can be animated but may contain